With you through life's journey...

 Social Security touches the lives of every American, both directly and indirectly.
 Social Security helps older Americans, workers who become disabled, wounded warriors, and families in which a spouse or parent dies.

-Today, about 171 million people work and pay Social Security taxes and about 61 million people receive monthly Social Security benefits.
-With retirement, disability, and survivors benefits, we improve the quality of life for millions throughout life’s journey.
+Social Security is much more than a retirement program.
+With retirement, disability, and survivors benefits, we provide financial benefits that help improve the quality of life for millions throughout life's journey.

 We’re with you from birth

 Most parents apply for a child’s Social Security number at birth, usually through the hospital.
 When the time comes for that first job, the number is already in place.

 A fun bonus of assigning Social Security numbers at birth is that we know the most popular baby names, which we announce each year.

 Your employer verifies your Social Security number with us at every new job.
 Doing so helps reduce fraud and improves the accuracy of your earnings records.

 Employers collect FICA, or Federal Insurance Contributions Act withholdings, and report earnings electronically.
 This is how we track your earnings and is how you earn Social Security retirement, disability, and survivors coverage for you and your family.
 A worker earns up to four Social Security credits each year and needs 40 credits, or 10 years of work, to qualify for retirement benefits.